-Starting in July of 2023, all TerraFund partners must submit a simple annual financial report.
-In the article below, you can find more information on how to complete your reports.
 After reviewing this article, if you have any questions about this process, please reach out to our team via WhatsApp or at info@terramatch.org.

-DOWNLOAD THE TEMPLATE HERE:
+DOWNLOAD THE TEMPLATE HERE.

-No, you are required to fill out the financial report and map your expenses according to the category definitions found in the "definitions" tab of the template.
+You are required to fill out the financial report and map your expenses according to the category definitions found in the "definitions" tab of the template.
 We understand that each organization tracks expenses in a different way, but we need to analyze the data and therefore need a comparable format across each project.

 For guidance on how to complete your financial report, please review the instructional video below: